Master's Degree in Environmental Nutrition

-- Degree: Master of Science
+- Degree: Master of Science (MS)

 - Degree Sheet

-When completing the M.S. application, your major will be Nutrition with a concentration in environmental nutrition.
+When completing the MS application, your major will be Nutrition with a concentration in Environmental Nutrition.

-- Non-profit organizations with food and nutrition missions
+- non-profit organizations with food and nutrition missions.

-- Corporate positions with food and nutrition programs
+- corporate positions with food and nutrition programs.

-- Local, state and national government food and nutrition programs
+- local, state and national government food and nutrition programs.

-- International food and nutrition programs/agencies
+- international food and nutrition programs/agencies.

-- School food and nutrition services
+- school food and nutrition services.

-- Wellness/health promotion programs
+- wellness/health promotion programs

 The online program delivery is designed to accommodate employees who could benefit with job advancement or job security through acquiring an applied master’s degree in a flexible manner.

 "When I began the environmental nutrition program at the University of Memphis, I lived in Washington state, where I owned and sustainably operated an organic farm and vineyard.
 Earning my master's degree was possible because this program is offered online!
 I was able to work, doing what I am passionate about, and learn at the same time.
 This program has covered many important issues facing our society and the health of our planet today.
-There should be some form of Environmental Nutrition curriculum in every classroom across the country." - Sarah Addams
+There should be some form of Environmental Nutrition curriculum in every classroom across the country." -Sarah Addams

 "I really love the environmental nutrition program at UofM!
 I'm very passionate about nutrition, sustainability and the environment, so for me, this degree is all-encompassing.
-I spent my undergrad at Ithaca College where I received a B.A. in biology and a minor in nutrition; being able to continue my studies in a field I'm very enthusiastic about, especially via their online campus, is what immediately attracted me to this program.
+I spent my undergrad at Ithaca College where I received a bachelor's in biology and a minor in nutrition; being able to continue my studies in a field I'm very enthusiastic about, especially via their online campus, is what immediately attracted me to this program.
 I was the first candidate to be awarded the Jane Nuckolls Endowed Scholarship in Environmental Nutrition, which I'm greatly thankful for.
-I've recently started my own food and cooking education business teaching people the importance of sustainable, healthy practices." - Kristyn Polucha
+I've recently started my own food and cooking education business teaching people the importance of sustainable, healthy practices." -Kristyn Polucha